 When you contrast the deep green and burgundy of the red lettuce with the brilliance of red onions, well it’s certainly eye candy for the culinary soul.

 But more importantly, I love the bite red onion gives to this salad.
 Sure you could use Vadalia or even a Spanish onion for this recipe, just know that it will give you a different flavor—which isn’t bad in itself—just different.

 Whenever I can get my hands on heirloom tomatoes I grab them lickety-split.
 The rich tomatoey taste can’t be beat.
 But if that isn’t possible, I’ll settle for organic tomatoes—the ones off the vine which seemingly taste more like the real deal more often than not.

-Still you can use Romas, cherry tomatoes or even beefsteak tomatoes, sliced in wedges or chunks.
+And, if you want to change up this recipe, try Romas, cherry tomatoes or even beefsteak tomatoes, sliced in wedges or chunks.
 All will do well with this salad.

 Sugared or Glazed Pecans

 In my grocery, I spied a jar of the most wonderful candied pecans from Treat, which is made in Madison, Wisconsin.
 Some folks, however, call them glazed pecans, either way, they have a sweet coating that is so tasty and perfect when pared with the bite of red lettuce and red onions, and of course, Gorgonzola.

 Could you use candied walnuts?
 Of course.
 Candied walnuts offer a deeper, nuttier flavor than pecans, and if you do use these, be sure to throw in a handful of dried cranberries too for added layers of flavor.
 My favorite dried cranberries is Wisconsin’s own Honestly Cranberry which are dried with “no added sugars, juices or oils.”
 (Def something to try—just saying.)